fortify-presales/fortify-abap-demo/README.md

 - On the "**Options**" tab select:
   - **Leave Transport Request in Queue for Later Import**
   - **Ignore Invalid Component Version**
-- Click on "Confirm"
+- Click on "**Confirm**" (Green Tick icon)
 - Select "**Yes**" to start the import - this might take a while!
 - Once finished "Exit" the TMS System.

-    >Although "installed" - Fortify ABAP Extractor program is not always visible, if the program is not found below - try installing again with all Options selected to see if this works!
-TBD

-Finally, we need to create a new Transaction Code for the Fortify ABAP Extractor.
 Logout and logon as **DEVELOPER** using the following credentials:

-- Client: `000`
+- Client: `001`
 - User: `DEVELOPER`
 - Password: `ABAPtr2023#00`

-Then create the transaction code **YSCA** as follows:
+Check that the program runs by carrying out the following:

+- Enter the transactions code `SE80
+- Select **Program** and enter the name `YHP_FORTIFY_SCA`
+- Press return to load the program.
+- Click on the "Direct Processing" icon to validate that the Fortify ABAP Extractor runs.

+Finally, we can create a new Transaction Code for the Fortify ABAP Extractor.

 - Enter the transaction code: `SE93`
 - Click on "**Create**"
 - Enter `YSCA` in the "**Transaction**" Code field
 - Enter `Fortify ABAP Extractor` in the "**Short Text**" field
 - Select "**Program and Selection Screen**"
-- Click on "**Continue**"
+- Click on "**Continue**" (Tick)
 - In the "**Program**" field click on the browse option and and select "**YHP_FORTIFY_SCA**"
 - Click on the "Save" icon.
 - Enter `$TMP` for the "**Package**` and click on "Save" again
-- Click on "Exit" twich
+- Click on "Exit/Cancel" icon twice to return to the top level
 - Finally enter the transaction code `YSCA` to confirm the program is available.